Brodick: Transport

+In addition to the new ferry terminal, which was formally opened by Derek Mackay MSP on 12 April 2018, the island is expected to get two new dual-fuelled ferries.
+The first, MV Glen Sannox, initially planned to enter service in summer 2018, but didn't enter service in January 2025.
+A sister MV Glen Rosa is expected to follow in late 2025.
+The problems around the delivery of these vessels has become a Scottish political scandal dubbed the Ferry Fiasco.

-The village is connected to all parts of the island by road including Lamlash and Whiting Bay to the south, Lochranza to the north and Blackwaterfoot to the west.
+The village is connected to all parts of the island by road, including the villages of Lamlash and Whiting Bay to the south, Lochranza to the north and Blackwaterfoot to the west.

-A new upgraded bus terminal opened in Brodick at the new ferry terminal in early 2017, and is a hub for transport on the island, providing many bus services.
+An upgraded bus terminal, opened at the ferry terminal in early 2017, is a hub for transport on the island, providing many bus services.

 Village

 Brodick is a popular holiday destination and a base for hill-walking.
 Tourism provides much of the village's economic base.
 There are many family-owned and independent businesses, such as hotels, restaurants, shops, bed and breakfast establishments, guest houses and outdoor activities.
 There is also a brewery (located in nearby Cladach), a sports and leisure complex, and an 18-hole golf course.

 The village of Brodick is the largest settlement on the island (although Lamlash has a larger population), and is seen as the centre of economic activity due to the many businesses that are located around the village.
 These include the 22 bedroom Douglas Hotel & Bar, and the Auchrannie Spa and Resort, which comprises two 4-star hotels with 85 rooms and thirty 5-star self-catering lodges along with a spa, two leisure centres, and adventure company and more on site.

-The village is also the home of Arran Haulage and Arran Aromatics, as well as many more small independent businesses.

-Brodick has a primary school, village hall, library, church, sports park, health centre and public beach, and is the main shopping base on the island.
-Brodick has a large Co-op supermarket in the village, as well as a smaller Co-op convenience store at Invercloy.
-There are also hairdressers, estate agents, the post office, gift shops, bakers, chocolate shop, bike hire store, and numerous cafes, bars and restaurants, most notably Crofters, Douglas Bistro, Ormidale Bar, Brodick Bar and The Auchrannie Resort which has three restaurants and bars; Brambles - Seafood & Grill, Cruize - Bar/Brasserie and Eighteen69 - Scottish Tapas.
-Brodick is also home to Brodick Golf Club, which has 18 holes.
+Brodick has a range of amenities, including a primary school, a village hall, a library, a church, a sports park, a health centre, and a beach.
+Brodick also has a large Co-op supermarket in the heart of the village, along with a smaller Co-op convenience store located at Invercloy.

+Brodick has a variety of businesses, including hairdressers, estate agents, a post office, gift shops, a bakery, a chocolate shop, and a bike rental store.
+The village is home to numerous cafes, bars, and restaurants.

 The high school, council offices, Highlands and Islands University Resource Centre and hospital can all be found in Lamlash, located 3 mi to the south.

 The largest peak on the island, Goat Fell, overlooks the village and Brodick Bay.
 Reaching 874 m above sea-level, it is one of the most popular hiking routes in Scotland.

 Brodick Castle

 Brodick Castle was previously a seat of the Dukes of Hamilton, but is now owned by the National Trust for Scotland.
-The castle itself will be closed for 2 years until 2018/2019 for refurbishment by NTS, however the grounds will be open throughout.
 A new Kids adventure section of the park opened in July 2017.